GitMachines/statedecoded-gm-centos6/README.md

 This repo is to create a GitMachines version of State Decoded on CentOS 6.

+Our first goal is a **one-click install of Waldo Jacquith's [Statedecoded](http://www.statedecoded.com/)**.

+Our second goal is **basic scans for security auditing** as part of the install.

+Our third goal is **transparent documentation to make multi-machine configuration easier.**

+Our final goal is **a Statedecoded GitMachine - fully accreditation-ready, one-click install of Statedecoded on a virtual machine**, ready for easy adoption.

 ** Warning this is a work in progress **

 ## Why this project?